-With all the difficulties of life, females also have to deal with menopause at the middle-end of their lives.
-Menopause is a regular part of the aging process in the female body.
+With all life’s difficulties, females also have to deal with menopause at the middle of their lives.
+Menopause is a regular part of the ageing process in the female body.

 A female body produces hormones such as estrogen and progesterone in the body.
 As we grow old, the production of these hormones reduces in the body.
 One day the ovaries stop making these hormones altogether, and that is when you reach menopause.

 Menopause happens in three stages, perimenopause, menopause, and post-menopause.
 Let’s look at these stages, how do you identify them, and what to do when you are experiencing one of them:

 When you reach around 45 years of age, you start experiencing symptoms of perimenopause.
 These symptoms include a change in period pattern, insomnia or sleep disturbance, and frequent changes in your mood.
 This is your body getting prepared for menopause that is to come and warning you about it.
 The symptoms of hot flashes, chills and irregular periods might start and carry well into menopause.
 During this stage, you might notice the shape and size of your breast changes, they might pain unexpectedly, or you might see a lump in your breast.